 Recently, companies involved in wind, solar, hydro, biofuels and geothermal energy generation, Energy infrastructure, Energy storage, Industrial manufacturing, manufacture of nanotech, bio, chemical and other materials with Cleantech applications, Recycling and Waste, Transportation and waste management are very active.

 Cleantech is generally associated with solar, wind and other renewable forms of energy.
 However, the term is broader than just renewable energy technologies and encompasses any product or service that alleviates harmful environmental impact of other products or processes via energy efficiency improvement, sustainable usage of resources, elimination/purification of waste materials and emissions, and so on.6 This includes recycling, green construction, electric vehicles, lighting etc. An illustrative list of the types of the businesses in the Cleantech sector may be as follows:

 India does not have any specific laws and regulations that govern the renewable energy sector but within various policies relating to electrification some incentives for renewable energy have been given.

-The renewable energy market is fast growing in India and has been getting the attention of various investors and players.
+The renewable energy market is fast growing in India and has been getting the attention of not only the Indian Government but also various investors and players.
 The government of India is also incentivizing this sector by proposing various policies and guidelines.
 If India's wind, solar, biomass, and hydro energy resources are channelized properly, this sector could bring significant change in the power generation for the country.
 Though there are government policies and guidelines, specific regulations and laws will assist in bringing more clarity and growth to the sector.